 Instructors & Facilitators

 Eric has studied and practiced permaculture since 1990.
 He has spent much of his adult life exploring edible and useful plants of the world and their use in perennial agroecosystems.
-He is the author of the brand new Paradise Lot, Perennial Vegetables and co-author of Edible Forest Gardens with Dave Jacke.
+He is the author of the brand new The Carbon Farming Solution, Paradise Lot, Perennial Vegetables and co-author of Edible Forest Gardens with Dave Jacke.
 The last two books have received multiple awards.
 He is currently working on a publication for Woodbine on indigenous management of native plants and landscapes of the Rocky Mountain and Prairie regions.
 Eric also ran an urban farm project for Nuestras Raíces in Holyoke Massachusetts, providing access to land for Latino and refugee beginning farmers and serving as a cultural agritourism destination.
 His urban garden is a model of how to apply permaculture to a small space with poor soils.
 Eric is fluent in English, Spanish, and Botanical Latin, and teaches permaculture in the U.S., Mexico, and Guatemala.

 Since 1993, Brad's turned water scarcity into water abundance & run a successful permaculture consulting, design, and education business focused on integrated and sustainable approaches to landscape design, planning, and living.
 As he lives in the dryland environment, rainwater harvesting has long been one of his specialties and a great passion.
 Through his business he shares his passions, innovations, and daily adventures that come about from striving to live more sustainably and comfortably in the Sonoran Desert.
 With his brother, he harvests over 100,000 gallons of rainwater a year on a 1/8-acre urban lot and adjoining right-of-way.
 This harvested water is turned into living air conditioners of food-bearing shade trees, abundant gardens, and a thriving landscape incorporating wildlife habitat, beauty, edible and medicinal plants, and more.
 Such sheltering landscapes can cool buildings by up to 20° F (11° C), reduce water and energy bills, and require little more than rainwater to thrive.